What do the most talented employees want from their workplace?

 If you knew the answer to this question, you could attract the most talented players to your company, and build a world-class team.

 If you haven’t read First Break All The Rules by Marcus Buckingham and Curt Coffman, the book reads like an encyclopedia of research-based organizational practices.
-I highly recommend it.

-A key findingkeeping talented employees is what drives business results.
+A key finding—keeping talented employees is what drives business results.

 During their survey, they tested 100 million different questions!
 Ultimately, they extracted with extreme precision, 12 questions that best predict a thriving workplace.